easybakes/easybakes/README.md

 ```
 #!/bin/bash

-# MySQL DB credentials - anything beginning with # does not get read when the script is run
+# MySQL DB credentials - anything beginning with # does not get read when the script is executed
-DB_USER="user"
+DB_USER="user"  # Replace "user" and "name" with your DB credentials
 DB_NAME="name"

 # Backup directory